ONDC-Official/developer-docs/registry/Onboarding of Participants.md

 	    </body>
 	</html>
 ```
-12. Configure developed /on_subscribe implementation to use enc_dec_private_key generated in step 8 to decrypt the challenge_string
+12. Configure developed /on_subscribe implementation to use enc_dec_private_key (generated in step 8) and ONDC public key to decrypt the challenge_string
 13. Create /subscribe request as follows
 ```
 1.	subscriber_id= YOUR SUBSCRIBER ID
 2.	callback_url= Relative path to on_subscribe implementation
 3.	signing_public_key= <value of sign_public_key generated in step 5>
 4.	encryption_public_key= <value of enc_dec_public_key generated in step 6>
+5. ONDC public key (prod) = "MCowBQYDK2VuAyEAhX7AySYGXHkpVl5c6q/V51rQVUp6w1QkEtNJhWcVtyo="
+6. ONDC public key (pre-prod) = "MCowBQYDK2VuAyEAa9Wbpvd9SsrpOZFcynyt/TO3x0Yrqyys4NUGIvyxX2Q="
-5.	unique_key_id= <generate a unique number for tracking key pairs>
+7.	unique_key_id= <generate a unique number for tracking key pairs>
-6. For other fields, please refer below swaggerhub link and examples mentioned under heading as ops_no_1, ops_no_2, ops_no_3, ops_no_4 and ops_no_5 https://app.swaggerhub.com/apis-docs/ONDC/ONDC-Registry-Onboarding/2.0.5
+8. For other fields, please refer below swaggerhub link and examples mentioned under heading as ops_no_1, ops_no_2, ops_no_3, ops_no_4 and ops_no_5 https://app.swaggerhub.com/apis-docs/ONDC/ONDC-Registry-Onboarding/2.0.5

 ```